royallsilwallz/react-openlayers/README.md

 # react-openlayers
-React wrapper in openlayers written in js
+React wrapper for openlayers written in js